Farama-Foundation/Gymnasium-Robotics/docs/content/installation.md

 We support and test for Python 3.11, 3.12, 3.13 and 3.14 on Linux and macOS.
 We will accept PRs related to Windows, but do not officially support it.

-The deprecated `mujoco-py` extras require Python earlier than 3.14.